-Absence on unpaid carer's leave shall not break the continuity of service of an employee and shall not be taken into account in calculating the period of service for any purpose defined in the Award, Agreement or Long Service Leave Act 1987 (SA).
+- Normally be taken in a single block. - Not be unreasonably refused by the Supervisor. - Absence on carers leave shall not break the continuity of service of an employee and shall not be taken into account in calculating the period of service of any purpose defined in the Award, Agreement or Long Service Leave Act 1987. - Be approved following the employee having made application to utilise available annual leave or long service leave accruals.